 Bottom-Line: The MSR ToughStakes are perfect for car camping pitches on hard earth.

 Best Ultralight Tent Stake

-The round, pointed shape of the stakes makes them an excellent match for dense, rocky soils.
+The round, pointed shape makes them an excellent match for dense, rocky soils.
 The bulbous heads make for super easy driving.
 For the best possible results, hammer them gently with a blunt rock or mallet.
-It does not take much force to anchor these nail stakes.
+It does not take much force to anchor these into the ground.